-Expenses for general government increased by \$9,663 due to a transfer of monies to the General Fund from trust funds.
-Expenses for health, sanitation and public assistance decreased by \$18,171 due to the elimination of particular federal programs and the reduction in other realigned programs.
-Public ways and facilities decreased by \$6,182 due to decreased expenditures for road building and repairing activities.
+Expenses for general government increased by \$1,571; this was due to a slight increase in the cost of salaries and benefits countywide.
+Expenses for health, sanitation and public assistance decreased by \$65,231 due to the elimination of particular federal programs and the reduction in other realigned programs.
+Expenses for public ways and facilities decreased by \$6,634, due to decreased expenditures for road building and repairing activities.

 One point to keep in mind when analyzing the increases/decreases noted above, is the application of the accrual basis of accounting for the County's governmental activities.
 Governmental activities budget and subsequently issue fund financial statements that reflect their budget and accounting practices under the modified accrual basis of accounting.
 Under this approach, capital asset purchases and debt principal payments are expensed.
 Further, revenues are accrued if measurable and available within the County's availability period (established at 60 days for general revenue or 90 days for grant revenue).
-In contrast, the Statement of Activities (summarized here as "Summary of Changes in Net Assets") is reported under the full accrual basis of accounting, which capitalizes capital asset purchases, reduces liabilities by principal payments and recognizes revenues regardless of if they are available within the 60 to 90 day period.
-See the reconciliation on page 17 which further explains the difference between changes in the County's fund balance under the modified accrual basis and changes in net assets under the accrual basis of accounting.
+In contrast, the Statement of Activities (summarized here as "Summary of Changes in Net Position") is reported under the full accrual basis of accounting, which capitalizes capital asset purchases, reduces liabilities by principal payments and recognizes revenues regardless of if they are available within the 60 to 90 day period.
+See the reconciliation on page 17 which further explains the difference between changes in the County's fund balance under the modified accrual basis and changes in net position under the accrual basis of accounting.

 Business-type activities.
-Business-type activities decreased the County's net assets by \$4,446.
-The decrease in net assets from business-type activities is attributable to an increase in post-closure care expense and professional services.
+Business-type activities increased the County's net position by \$2,740.
+The increase in net position from business-type activities is attributable to an increase in charges for services and prior period adjustments reflecting added capital assets.